-You just finished eating lunch and you have an empty water bottle, paper bag, and plastic Ziploc bag sitting in front of you.
+You just finished eating lunch and you have an empty water bottle, paper bag, and Ziploc bag sitting in front of you.
 Instead of tossing it into the trash, why not take the extra couple of seconds to sort through these items and recycle them?

 Whether it’s from laziness or misinformation, we all seem to have a reason for why we don’t recycle.
 No matter the reason, we can all afford to take the time to recycle rather than waste.